South Carolina State Credit Union

 Search

-Online Banking Log in
+Online Banking Log in Register

 Common Phishing Scams

 e-Cards — Who doesn't love to receive a nice card?
 But is that link to an eCard actually from your family, friends or coworkers?
-Disguising a phish as a greeting card is a simple and effective attack tactic to get you open a bad link.
+Disguising a phish as a greeting card is a simple and effective attack tactic to get you to open a bad link.

 Discounts — It feels good when you get to save with a discount code, and many merchants do send legitimate emails advertising sales.
 However, attackers often take advantage of this masquerading as merchants sending can't-miss deals.